marshallflax/vision/README.md

 Teacher-generated content is important, but active learning occurs when students generate their own content.
 A student can have a single repository containing many files.
 One file might be a thematic summary of the course, mirroring the instructor's but in their own words.
 Another file might be a daily diary in the standard form of a Scrum Methodology Standup Meeting: what they did yesterday, what they'll be doing next, and whether they have any blockers.
-Of course, the real purpose is to teach the student the Agile philosophy: continual self-improvement to excellence.
+Of course, the real purpose is to teach the student continual self-improvement.
 But pushing this repo to GitHub has the advantage that data will never be lost, and also gives visibility to the teacher as to student progress.